corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/notaries/overview.md

 For information on deploying notary virtual nodes to your network, see the [Notary Deployment]({{< relref "../../deploying/notaries/notary-deployment.md" >}}) section.

-For information on the metrics that are provided in Corda 5 for notary and uniqueness checking functionality, see the [Notary Metrics Design]({{< relref "../../operating/metrics-design.md" >}}) section.
+For information on the metrics that are provided in Corda 5 for notary and uniqueness checking functionality, see the [Notary Metrics]({{< relref "../../operating/notary-metrics.md" >}}) section.

 ## Points to Note for the Corda 5 Beta Release